o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 {::boilerplate bcp14-tagged}

+Tree diagrams used in this document follow the notation defined in {{?RFC8340}}.

+This document makes use of the following terms:

+Packet discard:
-A packet discard accounts for any instance where a packet is dropped by a device, regardless of whether the discard was intentional or unintentional.
+: It accounts for any instance where a packet is dropped by a device, regardless of whether the discard was intentional or unintentional.

+Intended discards:
-Intended discards are packets dropped due to deliberate network policies or configurations designed to enforce security or Quality of Service (QoS).
+: Are packets dropped due to deliberate network policies or configurations designed to enforce security or Quality of Service (QoS).
 For example, packets dropped because they match an Access Control List (ACL) denying certain traffic types.

+Unintended discards:
-Unintended discards are packets that were dropped, which the network operator otherwise intended to deliver, i.e. which indicates an error state.
+: Are packets that were dropped, which the network operator otherwise intended to deliver, i.e. which indicates an error state.
 There are many possible reasons for unintended packet loss, including: erroring links may corrupt packets in transit; incorrect routing tables may result in packets being dropped because they do not match a valid route; configuration errors may result in a valid packet incorrectly matching an ACL and being dropped.

-Device discard counters do not by themselves establish operator intent.
+: Device discard counters do not by themselves establish operator intent.
 Discards reported under policy (e.g., ACL/policer) indicate only that traffic matched a configured rule; such discards may still be unintended if the configuration is in error.
 Determining intent for policy discards requires external context (e.g., configuration validation and change history) which is out of scope for this specification.

-Tree diagrams used in this document follow the notation defined in {{?RFC8340}}.

 # Problem Statement   {#problem}